Equivariant Gromov-Witten Invariants of Algebraic GKM Manifolds: Gromov--Witten theory

 An $n$-pointed, genus $g$ prestable curve is a connected algebraic curve $C$ of arithmetic genus $g$ together with $n$ ordered marked points $x_1,\ldots, x_n\in C$, where $C$ has at most nodal singularities, and $x_1,\ldots,x_n$ are distinct smooth points.
-An $n$-pointed, genus $g$ prestable curve $(C,x_1,\ldots,x_n)$ is {\em stable} if its automorphism group is finite, or equivalently,
+An $n$-pointed, genus $g$ prestable curve $(C,x_1,\ldots,x_n)$ is {\em stable} if its automorphism group is f\/inite, or equivalently,